 Desperate to end a dry spell, the San Diego council hired self-proclaimed "moisture accelerator" Charles Hatfield to fill the Morena reservoir.
 He did much, much, more than that.

-In 1915, a desperate city of San Diego hired Charles Hatfield, a man who claimed he could make it rain, to end a devastating drought.
+In 1915, San Diego hired Charles Hatfield, a man who claimed he could make it rain to end a devastating drought.
 “I do not make rain,” Hatfield insisted, “That would be an absurd claim.
 I simply attract clouds, and they do the rest.”

 Indeed, clouds were attracted to Hatfield, perhaps too much so.
-Instead or bringing rain, Hatfield conjured epic floods – and a death toll.
+Instead of bringing rain, Hatfield conjured epic floods that turned deadly.

 Charles Hatfield’s Background

-Before summoning the floods, Hatfield was but a humble sewing machine salesman in Kansas.
-But his wholesome, earnest Quaker background would help him to garner trusting clients in his rainmaking business.
+Before summoning the floods, Charles Mallory Hatfield was but a humble sewing machine salesman.
+But his earnest Quaker background would help him to garner trusting clients in his rainmaking business.

 The term “rainmaker” may sound as though it came straight from the ancient world, and in the 20th century, many salesmen like Hatfield based their trade on a sort of pseudoscience, not unlike the magic of old spells.